 Call center KPIs to measure for success

 The two “foundation metrics” that every call center should track on an ongoing basis are Cost per Call and Customer Satisfaction.
-The next two metrics in the top five are the ones that have the greatest influence on cost and customer satisfaction: Agent Utilization and First Contact Resolution.
-And the final metric, what we call an aggregate metric because it provides an overall measure of call center performance, is the Balanced Score.
+The next two metrics, Agent Utilization and First Contact Resolution, have the biggest impact on cost and customer satisfaction.
+The final metric, a Balanced Score, is an aggregate metric that provides an overall measure of call center performance.

 These five metrics not only allow you to effectively measure your call center performance, but they enable you to:

 - Identify strengths and weaknesses in the call center